DAVID H. CROCKER

 Principal, Brandenburg InternetWorking, 1991 - Present

-• Recent projects
+• Example projects

-• Design of transport-independent deferred-attachment API
+• Designed transport-independent deferred-attachment API

 Manager, Network Systems Lab, Digital Equipment Corp., 1989 - 1991